booyoungyoon/tripProject/tripProject/README.md

 START with 1 INCREMENT by 1 MINVALUE 1;
 --
 create sequence course_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
+--
+create sequence destination_impl_seq
+START with 1 INCREMENT by 1 MINVALUE 1;

 commit;